 For directors, the dangers of issuing unlawful dividends increase considerably if a company enters insolvency, whether or not their payment caused the company’s financial decline.
 In cases where the company needs to be shut down and liquidated, a licensed insolvency practitioner (IP) will be appointed to collect in the company’s assets so that they can be distributed to creditors.

-Part of the liquidator’s role is to scrutinise any payments made to shareholders during the years leading up to insolvency, with a view to identifying certain transactions, including illegal dividend payments.
+Part of the liquidator’s role is to scrutinise any payments made to shareholders during the years leading up to insolvency, with a view to identifying certain transactions which may have been illegal, including dividend payments.

 If you’re worried about a dividend payment that may be regarded as unlawful, Real Business Rescue can help.
 Our licensed insolvency practitioners have extensive experience and can advise on your exposure to risk.
 We work from over 100 offices nationwide, and will arrange a free same-day meeting to discuss your situation.